 When You’ve Been Wronged By Your Doctor

 Patients trust their doctors to help them regain their health, not to make it worse.
 If you’ve been the victim of a physician’s neglectful or inappropriate care, you may have a right to compensation.
 Let us help you recover your life and obtain justice.
-Call Oshman & Mirisola at (800) 400-8182 or fill out the form on the right side of this page.
+Call The Oshman Firm at (800) 400-8182 or fill out the form on the right side of this page.